 One of the biggest impediments to practicing the deadlift is that a traditional deadlift requires a 7 foot bar.
 Not many people have a barbell like that at home, and not even all gyms have good barbells.
 Additionally, some people prefer not to do a barbell deadlift.
 That is OK.

 I do want you to have options though, because picking anything up off the floor is a movement that mimics the deadlift, and you’ll surely do that in your life.
 I want you to do it safely.
-A simple band at home can help you practice the deadlift.
+A simple band at home can help you practice the deadlift movement by doing the band deadlift.

 stand with both feet on an appropriately resistant band